UPPS 04.04.07 - Nepotism and Related Employment

 All employees are required to report persons in their own division who are related within the second degree of affinity or the third degree of consanguinity using the SAP Portal self-service application.
 Reporting is required upon initial employment and as any changes occur.

-PROCEDURES FOR PUBLICATION OF THE POLICY
+PROCEDURES FOR PUBLICATION OF THIS POLICY

 The provost and vice president for Academic Affairs will publish the university’s nepotism policy in the Faculty Handbook.